IamSavitha/ML_Learn/ML_types/Advanced_Learning_Paradigms_Complete_Guide.md

 **Key Insight**: Unlabeled data contains valuable information about the data distribution that can guide learning!

-**Real-World Analogy**:
-- Learning a language: You have a few labeled examples (dictionary with translations) and many unlabeled examples (conversations, books)
-- You can learn patterns from unlabeled data (grammar, word usage) and use labeled examples to anchor meanings
-- Together, you learn better than with labels alone

 ### 1.2 Core Concepts

 #### **The Data Landscape**